kbr/autotask/README.md

     def some_function(*args, **kwargs):
         ...

-A function decorated by ``@periodic_task()`` should not get called but has to be imported when django starts up to execute the decorator.
+A function decorated by **@periodic_task()** should not get called but has to be imported when django starts up to execute the decorator.
 This will register the function to get executed periodically.
 The decorator takes the following optional arguments:

-``seconds``: time in seconds to wait before executing the function again.
+**seconds**: time in seconds to wait before executing the function again.
 Defaults to 3600 (an hour).

-``start_now``: a boolean value: if ``True`` execute as soon as possible and then periodically.
-If ``False` wait for the given number of seconds before running periodically.
-Defaults to False.
+**start_now**: a boolean value: if *True* execute as soon as possible and then periodically.
+If *False* wait for the given number of seconds before running periodically.
+Defaults to *False*.

 ###cron_task